ctring/lcd-driver-api/README.md

 ##Description

-This is an API for Tiva™ C Series Launchpad from Texas Instrument to control a [16x2 LCD](http://www.8051projects.net/lcd-interfacing/index.php)
+This is an API for Tiva C Series Launchpad from Texas Instrument to control a [16x2 LCD](http://www.8051projects.net/lcd-interfacing/index.php)

 Supported commands: